NickGrunert/master-thesis/modules/03_truth_compare.typ

     === Overall Assessment
     As previously stated, this section will employ the Pearson and Spearman coefficients to analyze the provided data.
     The scope of this initiative will expand beyond the initial three examples provided by @fig:truth_compare:examples, encompassing all twenty examples that include ground truth segmentations.
-    While neither coefficient necessitates normalization in theory, for enhanced comparability between different entries, they are nevertheless normalized.
+    While neither coefficient necessitates normalization in theory, for enhanced comparability between different entries, they are nevertheless normalised.
     This also renders the data more visually comprehensible and facilitates the consolidation of the datasets into a single entity, as otherwise, the consolidation of the rankings would be unfeasible.
     This means that the absolute values of each individual dataset are lost, which will lead to complications in the subsequent analyses.
     Contrary to the preceding sections, the present section does not entail the evaluation of the method of metric calculation.
     Rather, the emphasis has shifted to the examination of the actual results and the entry data which gave rise to outlier.

     #heading(depth: 5, numbering: none, bookmarked: false)[Individual Entries]
-    As demonstrated by @fig:truth_compare:final, the aggregate data for all derivatives, subsequent to being normalized, is confined within the full spectrum of $[0, 1]$.
+    As demonstrated by @fig:truth_compare:final, the aggregate data for all derivatives, subsequent to being normalised, is confined within the full spectrum of $[0, 1]$.
     The majority of the results obtained lend substantial support to the assumption of up to very high correlation.
     As previously mentioned, each cell encompasses the aggregate of 840 data points, thereby meeting the requisite minimum of 250 points to ensure the attainment of stable results.
     The following observations can be made:

-    Firstly, three data sets did not optimally normalize the data due to the presence of one or more outliers, which resulted in the distortion of the data's maximum and minimum values.
+    Firstly, three data sets did not optimally normalise the data due to the presence of one or more outliers, which resulted in the distortion of the data's maximum and minimum values.
     The correlation scores of these data sets are satisfactory, irrespective of the metrics employed, as they are not dependent on the normalization process.
     However, this approach may present certain challenges when attempting to evaluate all datasets collectively.
     Specifically, the inclusion of these datasets can result in a reduction of the overall score, as they contribute "worse" points to the graph within the overarching context.